Click here to download the University of Rochester's Graduate Studies Bulletin.

 The course of study for the PhD degree begins with two years (sixty credits) of course work for students entering with a BA in English or related fields, and a further year (thirty credits) of research and preparation for exams.
 These courses may include independent readings courses designed by the student in consultation with a member of faculty and approved by the DGS.
 Students entering the program with an MA in English may, subject to approval by the DGS, transfer up to thirty graduate credits and thereby shorten their course work.
 Students take their Qualifying Exams before the end of their third year (see “QUALIFYING EXAMS,” below).
 Students must finish all incompletes and pass the Language Exam before scheduling their qualifying exams.
 A thesis proposal should be filed with the Department as soon as possible after the Qualifying Exams but in no case later than the end of the first semester of the student's fourth year in the program.

-In the summer after their first year, all PhD students enroll in a graduate seminar in writing pedagogy (subject to the approval of the Director of the College Writing Programs); in the first semester of their second years students teach their own sections of a freshman course in “Reasoning and Writing” while enrolled in a Practicum on the teaching of writing.
-For the rest of years two through five, again subject to the approval of the Director of College Writing, students continue to teach, while completing their own course work (Year Two), preparing for and taking exams (Year Three), and writing the dissertation (Years Four and Five).
-Students in good standing are guaranteed teaching through their fifth year, generally teaching in the College Writing Programs for three years and in the English Department for one year.
+In the summer after their first year, all PhD students enroll in a graduate seminar in writing pedagogy (subject to the approval of the Director of the Writing, Speaking, and Argument (WSA) Program); in the first semester of their second years students teach their own sections of a freshman course in “Reasoning and Writing” while enrolled in a Practicum on the teaching of writing.
+For the rest of years two through five, again subject to the approval of the Director of the WSA Program, students continue to teach, while completing their own course work (Year Two), preparing for and taking exams (Year Three), and writing the dissertation (Years Four and Five).
+Students in good standing are guaranteed teaching through their fifth year, generally teaching in the WSA Program for three years and in the English Department for one year.
 An oral defense of the dissertation is required by the University.
 Students should plan to complete their dissertations and undertake a successful job search by no later than the beginning of their sixth year.

 Students must take exams in two fields—one historical field and one conceptual field.
 Exceptions to this policy may be proposed to the DGS in particular cases by a student and his or her committee.